Townes Van Zandt: Addiction

 Van Zandt was addicted to heroin and alcohol throughout his adult life.
 At times, he became drunk on stage and forgot the lyrics to his songs.
 At one point, his heroin habit was so intense that he offered Kevin Eggers the publishing rights to all of the songs on each of his first four albums for $20.
-At various points, his friends saw him shoot up not just heroin, but also cocaine, vodka, as well as a mixture of rum and Coke.
+At various points, his friends saw him shoot up not just heroin, but also cocaine, vodka, as well as a mixture of Bourbon and Coke.
 On at least one occasion, he shot up heroin in the presence of his son J.T., who was only eight years old at the time.

 As a result of Van Zandt's constant drinking, Harold Eggers, Kevin's brother, was hired as his tour manager and 24-hour caretaker in 1976, a partnership that lasted for the rest of the singer's life.
 Although the musician was years older than he was, Eggers later said that Van Zandt was his "first child."
 His battles with addiction led him into rehab nearly a dozen times throughout the 1970s and 1980s.
 Medical records from his recovery centers indicate that he believed his drinking had become a problem around 1973, and that by 1982 he was drinking at least a pint of vodka daily.
 Doctors' notes reported: "He admits to hearing voices, mostly musical voices", and "Affect is blunted and mood is sad.
 Judgment and insight is impaired."
 At various times, he was prescribed the antidepressant Zoloft and the mood stabilizer lithium.
 The longest and final period of sobriety during his adult life was about a year in 1989 and 1990.